 Hayes finished 1-for-2 on the day with three RBIs while earning a complete game win on the mound, throwing five innings and allowing 10 hits while striking out 10.

-Page 2 of 3 - Jake Patterson added two hits and drove in a run, while Harley Cendejas bopped a homer for the Redskins.
+Jake Patterson added two hits and drove in a run, while Harley Cendejas bopped a homer for the Redskins.

 Adam Sanchez took the loss on the mound for Marietta, while Travis Hallum and Travis Choate each had two hits for the Indians in the loss.